ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Extra configuration is required to use the keylog_txt output.
 [Session key download](https://docs.extrahop.com/current/session-key-download/)

-An example playbook that uses this SOAR function is `ExtraHop Reveal(x): Search Packets`.
+An example playbook that uses this SOAR function is `ExtraHop Reveal(x): search packets`.

 * A note is added to the SOAR incident with the status of the action.
 * An attachment in the select output format is added to the SOAR incident.

-The workflow is initiated by the manual incident artifact rule `ExtraHop Reveal(x): Search Packets`.
+The playbook is initiated by the manual incident artifact menu item `ExtraHop Reveal(x): Search Packets`.

-The following screenshot shows an example of the action inputs for the workflow:
+The following screenshot shows an example of the action inputs for the playbook:

    ![screenshot: fn-extrahop-revealx-search-packets-action](./doc/screenshots/fn-extrahop-revealx-search-packets-action.png)